mostafaadawy/mocoinangular/READMI.md

 - modifying the service.ts `typescript` to have all required  methods.
 - before previous step we have to install github savjee repo using `npm i --save github:Savjee\SavjeeCoin`  but in this step i selected another way where i copied our blockchain classes file in the new project and import it to the service file but with some modifications to become typescript compatible this file can be found in our [repo](https://github.com/mostafaadawy/block_chain_coin)
 - to do that we need to add this file dependancy such as crypto and elliptic `npm i --save crypto-js` and `npm i --save elliptic`
+- for every service we want to allow to our app we have to call apply it through angular services
+- so for our blockchain we have to call instance of our class and create the required functions to it from our class taking ito consideration wrt our block chain [repo](https://github.com/mostafaadawy/block_chain_coin) where main file testing will be done through front end angular
+-